 Less Than Significant Impact with Mitigation Incorporated.
-The project is a minor land division that would contribute greenhouse gas emissions during development on, and future uses of, Parcel 2.
+The project is a minor land division that would contribute greenhouse gas emissions during development of Parcels 1 and 2.
 Construction-related emissions during parcel development may be generated from construction equipment exhaust, construction employee vehicle trips to and from the work site, application of architectural coatings and asphalt paving.
 The project's construction GHG emissions would occur over a short duration and would consist primarily of emissions from equipment exhaust.
 The long-term regional emissions associated with the project would primarily occur from the creation of new vehicular trips and indirect source emissions, such as electricity consumption, water use and solid waste disposal.
-The proposed project is subject to Mitigation Measure GHG-1, which reduces project emissions of heavy-duty diesel-powered equipment during construction.
-A CAP policy evaluation below addresses project consistency with applicable elements of the CAP focused on reducing long-term GHG emissions associated with non-residential uses on Parcel 2.
+The proposed project is subject to Mitigation Measure GHG-1, which reduces project emissions of heavy-duty diesel-powered equipment during construction and energy consumption during operation.
+A CAP policy evaluation below addresses project consistency with applicable elements of the CAP focused on reducing long-term GHG emissions associated with residential uses on Parcels 1 and 2.
 Implementation of Mitigation Measure GHG-1 and applicable CAP policies would minimize project-related GHG emissions to the extent feasible, consistent with AB 32 GHG reduction goals.
 Impacts would be less than significant.